jbrayton/Golden-Hill-HTTP-Library/README.md

 }
 ```

 In both cases the work of validating that a response is received and that it has a successful status code is done by the library.
-In getSubscriptionList(...) the work of deserializing the JSON response is and sending it to the interpretSubscriptionList method is also done by the library.
+In getSubscriptionList(...) the work of deserializing the JSON response and sending it to the interpretSubscriptionList method is also done by the library.

 ## URLRequest Extension